egzakutacno/deeep-carv/carv-verifier-service/README.md

 # Carv Verifier Node with Riptide Orchestration

-This project integrates the Carv Verifier Node with the `@deeep-network/riptide` SDK for HashiCorp Nomad orchestration, providing a robust and scalable solution for running Carv verifier nodes in a containerized environment.
+This project builds the **actual Carv Verifier Node from source** and integrates it with the `@deeep-network/riptide` SDK for HashiCorp Nomad orchestration.
+Based on the [official Carv verifier repository](https://github.com/carv-protocol/verifier), this provides a robust and scalable solution for running Carv verifier nodes in a containerized environment.

+## 🎯 What This Does

+- **Builds Carv Verifier from Source**: Uses Go 1.21+ to compile the actual Carv verifier binary
+- **Integrates with Riptide**: Provides lifecycle management and orchestration capabilities
+- **Production Ready**: Creates a Docker image ready for NerdNode Nomad deployment
+- **No Platform Issues**: Builds everything from source, avoiding ARM64/AMD64 conflicts

 ## 🏗️ Architecture

-The service uses a 3-layer Docker architecture:
+The service uses a **multi-stage Docker build**:

-- **Builder Layer**: Compiles TypeScript and installs dependencies
+1. **Carv Builder Stage**:
+   - Uses `golang:1.21-alpine`
-- **Carv Verifier Base**: Carv verifier node with Node.js runtime
+   - Clones and builds Carv verifier from [official repository](https://github.com/carv-protocol/verifier)
+   - Compiles the actual `verifier` binary

+2. **Riptide Builder Stage**:
+   - Uses `node:22-alpine`
+   - Builds TypeScript Riptide service
-- **Riptide Runtime**: Secure container runtime with lifecycle management
+   - Creates lifecycle management hooks

+3. **Final Runtime Stage**:
+   - Uses `alpine:3.19`
+   - Combines Carv verifier binary + Riptide service
+   - Ready for production deployment

 ## 📋 Prerequisites